--------------------------------------------------------

 For those who aren't familiar with my current situation: I am at the moment searching for an art representative to cooperate.
 Or a publishing house who is searching for an illustrator with my style range.
 Or any other possible client.

 Besides updating my numerous portfolios and posting on the usual social medias like Facebook, Twitter, Tumblr or this blog, I send my work samples to every possible client.
+And of course I'll get rejections, which also can be quite discouraging at times.
+But why am I thankful for a rejection?

 A good bunch of the agencies even state on their websites that they won't be able to give a review on every single portfolio or even that they won't answer to every single submission.